Bherney/Spatio-Temporal-Assessment-of-Climate-Change-Impact-on-Cereal-Crop-Yields-in-Nigeria-using-Python/README.md

 - Boxplot of Yield Projections → [View Here](plots/)
 - Spatial Distribution of Yield Gaps → [View Here](plots/)

+## Citation

+- If you use this code or analysis, please cite as:

+- [Waheeb T.B] (2025).
+Spatio-Temporal Assessment of Climate Change Impact on Cereal Crop Yields in Nigeria Using Python.
+GitHub Repository.

+## Acknowledgement

+- CGIAR Adaptation Atlas for open-access crop-climate projections.

 ---

 ## How to Use